-Perhaps you don’t have solid processes you can brainstorm yet.
-In that case, use a process map template to answer the questions you need and brainstorm how your process can flow from end to end.
+Perhaps you don’t have solid processes yet and you’re just brainstorming.
+If that’s the case, use this process map template to answer the questions that will help guide you in how your process can flow from end to end.

 HoneyBook offers a great process template that includes questions about every step and an example that shows how everything can move together seamlessly.
-Download it today to get started!
-Afterward, you can build your map using process mapping software like LucidCharts.
+Check it out below. ↓

 Assessing your process map